 Europe has shown its potential for big wave surfing.
 A world record for the largest wave ever surfed can easily be broken in the Old Continent.
-So, where are located the highest peaks?
+So, where are the highest peaks located?

 The North Atlantic waters, in particular, have been creating groundswells since the beginning of time, and surfers know well the energy behind these waves.